The following is a deal time line guide that will be very helpful in allowing you to keep track of what phase of your deal we are in.

 Please print or save this page to your favorites so that you can refer back to it often J Thanks!
 Eli

 Timeline of events for property purchase in Mexico/purchase procedure for Non-Mexicans:

 1.)
 Make a written offer containing details of price, dates, conditions, items included or excluded, special circumstances,etc. Attach a copy of your passport to the offer.
 (Keep in mind that in the USA and Canada the offer typically becomes the legal contract.
 Here the offer is first negotiated and the next step is the legal sales contract.)

 2.)
 Negotiate price and terms of offer.

 4.)
 When the offer to purchase is accepted make earnest money deposit in escrow account provided by closing specialist of your choice via bank wire transfer.
-The original check that you used for good faith will be returned to you.

 6.)
 Your attorney will initiate process of the bank trust or Fideicomiso by collecting a 50% of closing costs fee from the purchaser the balance will be due just before closing.

 7.)
 Follow the format for the deal plan outlined in the contract regarding deposits that should be made to escrow account or sellers account and any other tasks that should take place

 8.)
 Close the deal.
 Meet in person or through a power of attorney to sign the Escritura or deed and simultaneously pay all outstanding balances.
 Congratulations!
 J